Skip to content

 Can I add a granny flat to a future urban zone property?

-The NES resource consent exemption does not apply in future urban zones — so resource consent will likely be needed even if the building consent is exempt.
+The NES resource consent exemption does not apply in future urban zones — so resource consent will likely be needed even if building consent is exempt.
 Auckland has substantial future urban zone areas in the north and south, so this is a common catch.

 Does AVR build granny flats under the new exemption?